atatm/awesome-books-es6/README.md

 ## Show your support

-Give a :star * :️ if you like this project!
+Give a : star * :️ if you like this project!

 ## Acknowledgments